assessnewtechs/talkiAIAgentApp1/README.md

 4. Tag and push the image to the specified Azure Container Registry.

 ## Environment Variables

+Set these values for the FastAPI service itself—typically in a local `.env` file during development or via your deployment platf orm's configuration.
+They are not required in GitHub Actions unless a workflow step reads them explicitly.

 | Variable | Description | Default |
 |----------|-------------|---------|